About Child Custody for Unmarried Couples in California

 Of course, in some situations, joint custody is not the best option for the child.
 A family law judge will take into consideration factors such as a history of child abuse and parental drug abuse before making a custody decision.

-Other important factors that courts consider include the welfare, health, and safety of the child, as well as how much contact the parents have been having with the child.
+In unmarried child custody situations, courts will also consider factors like the welfare, health, and safety of the child, as well as how much contact the parents have been having with the child.
 The court may also look at the preferences and opinions of the child, particularly one above 13 years old, depending on the situation.

 - California judges typically favor joint custody over sole custody when handling child custody for unmarried couples.